daaang/stime/README.md

 Eventually, I'd like this to be able to do four things:

-1. Store three-number task estimates in terms of tomatoes.
+1.  (done) Store three-number task estimates in terms of tomatoes.
-2. Store tomatoes, knowing which tasks they were for.
+2.  (done) Store tomatoes, knowing which tasks they were for.
 3. Report stats on recent estimate accuracy.
 4. Translate tomato estimates into realtime estimates based on recent frequency and on how much of my dev time I'm willing to spend on